 Daily intervention allows for the slower graspers to keep up with the class, and prevent gaps from occurring.
 Rapid graspers are challenged through greater depth, not acceleration.

 Journals are used to further enhance the children’s learning from the lesson.
-There are four different types of journals: descriptive, reflective/evaluative, creative and investigative.
+There are five different types of journals: descriptive, evaluative, creative, formative and investigative.
 Usually the teacher will produce the title but sometimes children may be asked to think of a title which can be used for assessment.
-Children are encouraged to use everyday language but then the next day asked to use mathematical language.
+At first, children are encouraged to use everyday language but as their understanding deepens they will be asked to use mathematical language.
 Diagrams are also encouraged whenever possible.